HendrikPN/gym-subgridworld/README.md

 At each reset, the agent is moved to a random position in the cube and the reward is placed at a specified position of the same plane.

+Technically, the environment is a partially observable Markov decision process (POMDP) since the agent needs additional information (the position of its initial plane) to reduce the problem to an MDP.
+However, there exists an MDP in the initial plane which can still be *solved* by a conventional reinforcement learning agent.

 ## Simplifications

 We provide two methods that may simplify the environment by simplifying the observation.
-By default, the observation is a 3D pixel image.
+By default the environment is *simplified*, but not *idealized*.
+You can set `hardmode` to `True` when instantiating the environment to receive an N x M x L image as observation.

 + `simplify_observation()`: This function provides the observation represented by a vector of length N x M x L with three 1's at positions (x, N + y, N + M + z) where (x,y,z) is the position of the agent.
 + `idealize_observation()`: This function provies an ideal observation, i.e. the vector (x,y,z) which represents the position of the agent.